The Seahawks defense, once a source of pride, is now a complete embarrassment

 “I don’t recognize that game.
 We haven’t seen us look like that.
 It’s a game that I don’t have any place in my brain for it,” said Carroll, whose team dropped to 6-2 on the season.
 “They (the Bills) made it look easy.”

-Seattle was basically a blade of grass to Buffalo’s lawnmower Sunday.
+Seattle was basically a blade of grass to Buffalo’s lawnmower.
 Three plays into the game, the Bills (7-2) scored a touchdown off a 25-yard pass from Josh Allen to Isaiah McKenzie, commencing an afternoon of terror for the hapless Hawks.

 Buffalo followed with a 10-play, 72-yard drive to go up 14-0.
 It was up 24-10 at halftime, by which Allen had already tallied 282 yards and three touchdowns on 24-of-28 passing.